New Hope man arrested, charged with murder

 The Sheriff's Office said Corey Lee Collier, 26, was charged with the murder of Brandon Young.

-The Sheriff’s Office said deputies were called to a mobile home fire on Simpson Point Road around 5:10 p.m., and were called to a vehicle fire around 30 minutes later.
+The Sheriff's Office said deputies were called to a mobile home fire on Simpson Point Road around 5:10 p.m. on January 26 and were called to a vehicle fire around 30 minutes later.

 Young's body was found in the vehicle, and an autopsy found signs of blunt force trauma.